| Trimming

-the tail is accomplished using Thinning Shears as described
+Trimming the tail is accomplished using Thinning Shears as

-that hard, just do a little at a time, over a period of several days, until
+isn't that hard, just do a little at a time, over a period of several days,

-you have the effect you desire.
-The Breed Standard reads that the
+until you have the effect you desire.
+The Breed Standard reads that

 have a slightly longer tail, your goal is to trim the tail to that length